Vets-Who-Code/Prework/README.md

 ### Git

 Git is used to track who changed what on files, as well as many other things.
 It's going to be one of your top tools, so dig into the [documentation](https://git-scm.com/doc), as well as the links below.
+Note you should hi

 **First, lets get git installed:**